Baseband-processor/Air-Legacy/README.md

 **INSTALLATION**

-for installing the *Air::Lorcon2* and *Lorcon2* libraries you just need to type:
+for installing the *Air::Legacy* and *Lorcon2* libraries you just need to type:

 ```shell
    sudo make full